 The Advent wreath holds the Advent candles.
 It may be simply a pewter wreath candle holder, although many wreaths have additional components to deepen the meaning of the wreath.
 The circular shape of the wreath represents the eternity and immortality of God and the soul.

 Evergreens and pine cones are also often used to create the wreath.
 These represent life, and the type of evergreen used can offer additional meaning.
 For example:

 There are four Advent candles, three of which are purple, and the fourth is pink or rose in color.
 Each candle holds a specific meaning and symbolism, and you will light each Advent candle in order each Sunday.

-The candle for the second week is also purple.
-This candle is called the Bethlehem candle, and it is a representation of faith and love.
-The third Advent candle is the shepherd's candle.
-It is pink in color, and it represents joy for the birth of Jesus Christ.
+The candle for the third Sunday of Advent is the shepherd's candle.
+The third candle is pink in color, and represents joy for the birth of Jesus Christ.
 The fourth candle, or angel's candle, is purple in color.
 It represents peace.

-Other Advent Candle Colors
+Other Advent candle colors

 While many Christians, including Catholics, use purple and pink Advent candles, Protestants may use red candles instead.
 White candles can also be substituted for purple and pink candles.